Generic Name: corticotropin (KOR ti koe TROE pin)

 if you have recently had surgery; or

-if you are allergic to pork proteins.
+if you are scheduled to receive a vaccine.

 a thyroid disorder;